 - Application of sealants and fluoride to the teeth as prevention for cavities

 - Instructing patients about maintaining proper oral hygiene and good nutrition for dental health

 - Evaluating study casts or model teeth of patients

 Working with people is one of the enjoyable moments of dental hygienist experiences.
 However, they are unsafe if a client complains about their service.
 Worse, if the client files a legal complaint about their negligence or malpractice, what will happen?

 What Happens During A Malpractice Suit?

 The client who filed the lawsuit must present some evidence before the case pushes through.
 He must provide proof of established doctor-patient relations with the dentist or the dental hygienist.
-The damages must be well-presented showing negligence or unfollowing of standard procedures.
+The damages should be showing negligence or unfollowing of standard procedures.
 The case would likely be dismissed if a patient has no health problems after insisting that he was prescribed the wrong prescription.

 Most of the time, after discovering the evidence, lawyers of both parties agree to a settlement.
 Only a few cases proceed to a trial.
 If the case proceeds and the client wins, it will taint your professional reputation and might revoke your license.
 Not to mention the costs of defense and settlements that would put you to financial loss.